ben10dynartio/gridinspector/README.md

 GridInspector is a quality analysis set of tools for Power Grids data on OpenStreetMap.
 It has been created in the context of <a href="https://mapyourgrid.org" target="_blank">#MapYourGrid</a> project.

+The data used in theses tools are extract by script in the following repo : https://github.com/ben10dynartio/osm-power-grid-map-analysis

 It contains the following tools :
 - `circuit_length/` : compute the length of power line and circuits
 - `crosscheck_data_source/` : Fetch sources from OSM Wiki and from awesome list and compare them